near/docs/docs/tutorials/contracts/nfts/blockcraft-nfts.md

 sidebar_label: NFTs in Minecraft
 ---

-In this tutorial you'll learn how to integrate NFTs into minecraft as a practical extension of our tutorial on [minting NFTs](/docs/tutorials/contracts/nfts/minting-nfts)
+In this tutorial you'll learn how to integrate NFTs into minecraft.
+This is as an extension of our tutorial on [minting NFTs](/docs/tutorials/contracts/nfts/minting-nfts) and it is recommended that you have gone through it before starting.

 ## Overview